lanre-akinbo/stock-price-forecast-app/README.md

 ## Project Structure
 - `app.py`: The main Streamlit application.
-- 'LSTM Model.ipynb': The training of the machine learning model.
+- `LSTM Model.ipynb`: The training of the machine learning model.
 - `model.h5`: The trained model.
 - `requirements.txt`: List of Python libraries used in the project.